ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

     python train.py -n=<Expname> -D=./dataset/dental/syn_data --datatype=dental --train_scale=4 --fusion=ada --start=0 --end=360 --nviews=20 --angle_sampling=uniform --is_train

 In this way, you would train a model with 20 input views uniformly spaced within [0, 360) on dental dataset.
 The downsampling rate during training S=4, and it adopts adaptive feature fusing strategy proposed in our paper.
 Other hyperparameters are set as default.
 You may modify these hyperparamters to train your own model.
-The training process may take about 20 hours util convergence.
+The training process may take about 20 hours until convergence.

 ## Evaluate
 Once the above training converged, you could run the following command to evaluate your model on test dataset.